babinu-uthup-4JESUS-zz/Kaggle_Santander_Value_Prediction_Challenge/README.md

 ### Gradient boosting using h2o

 Gradient boosting was [implemented using h20 package](https://github.com/babinu-uthup-4JESUS/Kaggle_Santander_Value_Prediction_Challenge/blob/master/modelling_approaches/gradient_boosting/gradient_boosting_h2o.ipynb), and gave us prediction score of 1.54 on the test set.

+### Exploiting time series property in the data

+This was [unearthed](https://www.kaggle.com/titericz/the-property-by-giba) by Giba and a  combination exploiting this techinque along with gradient boosting technique using lightgbm was [implemented](https://github.com/babinu-uthup-4JESUS/Kaggle_Santander_Value_Prediction_Challenge/blob/master/modelling_approaches/explore_giba_property/explore_giba_property.ipynb)(it was essentially a replication of [this kaggle kernel](https://www.kaggle.com/dfrumkin/a-simple-way-to-use-giba-s-features-v2)).
+This gave us a major bump in the prediction score on the test set to 0.71.

+## Conclusion

+The major breakthrough in this project came from [understanding Giba's property.](https://www.kaggle.com/titericz/the-property-by-giba) and a reasonable model can become a very good one, if predictions using the aforementioend time series property are combined with the same.
+In our case, our prediction score improved from 1.47 to 0.71, when predictions obtained using the time series property were combined with the predictions from the lightgbm model.